 Toppings for sugar free cake

-I’m a bit of a purist, so I simply dusted my cake with 100% unsweetened chocolate powder and served on a pretty cake stand.
+I’m a bit of a purist, so I simply dusted my cake with 100% unsweetened cocoa powder and served on a pretty cake stand.

 You could serve this cake with a dollop of whipped cream or a scoop of sugar free vanilla ice cream.